A Lower-bound for Variable-length Source Coding in Linear-Quadratic-Gaussian Control with Shared Randomness: Lower bounds

-Before concluding this section, we briefly discuss how the lower bound in Theorem \ref{thm:converse} can be modified if we do not require that the codewords $\rs{a}_{t}$ conform to prefix-free constraints.
-While prefix-free constraints can be useful in settings where multiple agents access a shared communication medium, they may be overly restrictive, in particular for the point-to-point case when the encoder and decoder share a common clock signal.
-The prefix-free constraints were what allowed us to use the entropy lower bounds in (\ref{eq:converse1shannon}) and (\ref{eq:conditionalentropy}) respectively.
-Lifting the prefix-free constraint is known to permit a reduction in expected bitrate \cite{kostinaTradeoff} \cite{verduVariableLength}.
+We now briefly discuss how the lower bound in Theorem \ref{thm:converse} can be modified if we do not require that the codewords $\rs{a}_{t}$ conform to prefix constraints.
+While prefix constraints can be useful in settings where multiple agents access a shared communication medium, they may be overly restrictive, in particular for the point-to-point case when the encoder and decoder share a common clock signal.
+The prefix constraints allowed us to use the entropy lower bounds in (\ref{eq:converse1shannon}) and (\ref{eq:conditionalentropy}) respectively, but lifting them permits a reduction in expected bitrate \cite{kostinaTradeoff} \cite{verduVariableLength}.
 Define the function $\theta(x):\mathbb{R}^{+}\rightarrow\mathbb{R}^{+}$ via $\theta(x) = x+(1+x)\log_2(1+x)-x\log_2(x)$.
 It can be shown that $\theta(x)$ is strictly increasing and concave.
 Thus, the inverse $\theta^{-1}:\mathbb{R}^{+}\rightarrow\mathbb{R}^{+}$ exists, is strictly increasing, and is convex.